keijayk/TechChallengeApp/solution/SOLUTION_SUMMARY.md

   -  Offers a single-node database service with built-in high availability.
   -  Handles most of the database management functions such as patching, backups, security with minimal user configuration and control.

 * Azure Container Instance [[5](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-overview)] for executing `updatedb` task for initializing database.
+The container instance will removed from the infrastructure as the last step of the deployment process.
   - Provides fast startup times - quick to iniitilize database as a one time operation.

 * Azure Key Vault [[6](https://azure.microsoft.com/en-us/services/key-vault/#product-overview)] as Secrets storage for storing database credentials.
   - Integrate with App Service (the frontend app) for advanced secrets management.
   - Support securely accessing the secrets with a managed identity from App Service (the frontend app).

 * Azure Virtual Networks(VNets) [[14](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview)] to enable the frontend of the application to access database through a virtual network.
-  - Support App Service (the frontend app) to access other resources such as database in seccure manner.
+  - Support App Service (the frontend app) to access other resources such as database in a seccure manner.

-## How the deployment solution meets assessment criteria
+## How the deployment solution meets assessment criteria?

 The deployment solution satisfies the following assessment criteria as described below.